cfss-fa19/hw01/README.md

 ## Angel Aliseda Alonso

 ### Background
 My name is Angel Aliseda Alonso, I am a second-year MPP student from Harris School of Public Policy.
 I was born in Mexico and before coming to the University of Chicago I worked at the Mexican Social Security Institute.
-My professional interests are __health policy__, __health systems reform__ and __program evaluation__, but I also enjoy running next to Lake Michigan, traveling and food (specially __deserts__).
+My professional interests are __health policy__, __health systems reform__ and __program evaluation__, but I also enjoy __running next to Lake Michigan__, __traveling__ and food (specially __desserts__).

 ### Education

-* BA in Economics from the Instituto Tecnologico Autonomo de Mexico (ITAM), _2009-2014_
+* B.A. in Economics from the Instituto Tecnologico Autonomo de Mexico (ITAM), _2009-2014_
-* BA in Political Science from the Instituto Tecnologico Autonomo de Mexico (ITAM), _2009-2014_
+* B.A. in Political Science from the Instituto Tecnologico Autonomo de Mexico (ITAM), _2009-2014_

 ### Work Experience